awaisahmed2003/highway_env_agent_project/README.md

 At every time step, the agent must decide:

-- Whether to accelerate to maximize speed
+- Should it accelerate to maximize speed?
-- Whether to slow down or change lanes to avoid collisions
+- Should it slow down or change lanes to avoid collisions?

-These objectives often conflict, making short-term greedy strategies ineffective.
-The agent must therefore learn long-term planning through reinforcement learning.
+These objectives often conflict, making naive greedy strategies ineffective.
+The solution requires long-term planning rather than short-term gains.

 ---